Written by: Felicity Flores

 Additionally, David Cohen, in his book How the Child’s Mind Develops, published in 2002, wrote that Albert Einstein’s IQ score has been computed above 180.

-In his book Outliers: The Story of Success, published in 2008, Malcolm Gladwell estimates Einstein’s IQ score as 150.
+In his 2008 book Outliers: The Story of Success, Malcolm Gladwell estimates Einstein’s IQ score at 150.

 Analysis Of Einstein’s IQ

 The most astonishing feature of these IQ estimates is how consistently inconsistent they are.
-These reported estimates approximately range from 150 to 207.
-This gives us the impression that any specific number may not be reliable.
+These reported estimates range from approximately 150 to 207, which gives the impression that any specific number may not be reliable.

 Even though 160 is a typical value reported in the popular press in the 21st century, there is nothing special about this number, and it is unclear how the modern media settled on it.